maptiler/maptiler-geocoding-control/README.md

 - `collapsed`: `boolean` - If `true`, the geocoder control will collapse until hovered or in focus.
 Default `false`.
 - `clearOnBlur`: `boolean` - If true, the geocoder control will clear its value when the input blurs.
 Default `false`.
 - `filter`: `(feature: Feature) => boolean` - A function which accepts a Feature in the Carmen GeoJSON format to filter out results from the Geocoding API response before they are included in the suggestions list.
 Return true to keep the item, false otherwise.
+- `class`: `string` - Class of the root element.

+Events:

+- `select` - Fired on highlighting search result in the dropdown by hovering it or by keyboard selection.
+Event value will be set to the highlighted `Feature` or to `undefined` if nothing is highlighted.
+- `pick` - Fired on picking the result from the dropdown.
+Event value will be set to the picked `Feature` or to `undefined` if nothing is picked (eg. search input is cleared).
+- `optionsVisibilityChange` - Fired with `true` value if dropdown list appears, `false` if it disappears

 ## Building